 The SAP Cloud Platform developer onboarding video tutorial series from the SAP HANA Academy has just been updated to include SAP’s Business Application Studio (BAS) and Cloud Application Programming (CAP) model.

-In this blog you will find the videos embedded with references and additional information.
+In this blog post you will find the videos embedded with references and additional information.

 Questions?
 Please post as comment.